Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 The COVID-19 pandemic had a sizable and long-lasting impact on the world.
 One major change for many people has been the rise of remote and hybrid work.

-It’s certainly gotten a lot easier to find remote or hybrid roles, and it’s worth considering the financial implications of this work style.
-For example, if you no longer have a long office commute every day, you might find it easier to pick up extra work hours and use the extra cash to pad your budget or facilitate a debt relief pay-off plan.
+It’s certainly gotten a lot easier to find remote or hybrid roles, and it’s worth considering the financial advantages of this work style.
+For example, if you no longer have a long office commute every day, you might find it easier to pick up extra work hours and use the extra cash to pad your budget or facilitate going through a debt relief program

-Working from home, you may have noticed that some of your expenses (such as car maintenance, lunches, and business attire) have gone down.
+While working from home, you may notice that some of your expenses (such as car maintenance, lunches, and business attire) have decreased.
 But expenses like utilities, computers, laptops, ergonomic office furniture, apps, software, and your phone or internet bill have likely increased.

 If you’ve transitioned to working from home some or all of the time, should your employer reimburse some of the expenses you incur to get your job done?
-In most cases, they aren’t required to—but that doesn’t mean you can’t find savings.
+In most cases, they aren’t required to—but that doesn’t mean you can’t find savings on the equipment and services you need to be a productive worker.

-In fact, working from home can save you money.
+In fact, working from home could save you money.
 Let’s explore a few ways to save money on work expenses while you’re being productive from the comfort of your own home.

 Most States Do Not Require Reimbursements